IBM/BluePic/README.md

 #### 12. Build the BluePic-Server

-To build the BluePic-Server, go to the `BluePic-Server` directory of the cloned repository and run:
+You can now build the BluePic-Server by going to the `BluePic-Server` directory of the cloned repository and running this command:

 ```bash
 make